Skip to main content

 Feedback: Monitoring via tools like Voluntary National Reviews and UNESCO's ESD indicators to refine actions.

-Visually, this model is often represented in UNESCO documents as a interconnected wheel or network, with the five action areas at the core, surrounded by the six enablers, all feeding into the SDGs.
+Visually, this model is often represented in UNESCO documents as an interconnected wheel or network, with the five action areas at the core, surrounded by the six enablers, all feeding into the SDGs.
 It promotes a "whole-institution approach" where ESD permeates curricula, operations, and partnerships.

 🌍 Global Support and Networks

 To facilitate rollout, UNESCO established the ESD for 2030 Global Network (ESD-Net 2030) in October 2022, a platform for Member States, regional hubs, and stakeholders to collaborate.
-It includes over 100 regional centers and focuses on knowledge exchange, such as through webinars, action research projects, and the UNESCO-Japan Prize on ESD.
-The Berlin Declaration on ESD (May 2021), signed by 120+ countries, committed nations to urgent ESD integration.

 🪬 Resources and Next Steps